Last Updated on

 Edit: Yup!
 Blueberries from EDIBLE ARRANGEMENTS® are here just in time for summer– bringing the perfect mix of Blue into your Red, Green, Purple, and Yellow medley.
 Looking for your blueberry fix?

-Juicy berries, including fresh strawberries dipped in rich, white chocolate, succulent pineapple stars and ripe blueberries epitomize summer flavors.
+Juicy berries, including fresh strawberries, succulent pineapple stars and ripe blueberries epitomize summer flavors.
 Stop by your local Edible Arrangements store and order this tasty platter to get your blueberry (and other summer berry) fix!